daddevv/TypingTowers/docs/LETTER_UNLOCKS.md

 ## Tech Tree System

-The letter unlock sequence is now driven by a simple technology tree.
+The letter unlock sequence is now driven by a technology tree.
 Each wave unlocks the next node, adding its letters to the global pool and granting an achievement.
-This provides a foundation for more advanced tech upgrades in the future.
+Nodes can also grant global tower upgrades such as bonus damage, range, or ammo.
+Towers have levels 1&ndash;5 for their base stats, and tech upgrades modify these stats further across all towers.